utoni/nDPId/README.md

 The full stream of `nDPId` generated JSON-events can be retrieved directly from `nDPId`, without relying on `nDPIsrvd`, by providing a properly managed UNIX-socket.

-Technical details about JSON-messages format can be obtained from related `.schema` file included in the `schema` directory
+Technical details about the JSON-message format can be obtained from the related `.schema` file included in the `schema` directory

 # Events

-`nDPId` generates JSON strings whereas each string is assigned to a certain event.
+`nDPId` generates JSON strings whereby each string is assigned to a certain event.
 Those events specify the contents (key-value-pairs) of the JSON string.
 They are divided into four categories, each with a number of subevents.